 Remove from heat.
-Stir the olive oil, salt, and pepper into the panko breadcrumbs until they are well coated.
+Stir the olive oil, 1/2 teaspoon salt, and pepper into the panko breadcrumbs until they are well coated.

-4 Bake: Place the breaded tenderloin on the baking rack and bake at 375°F for 30 to 40 minutes, until the internal temperature is 145°F. (Please note that the USDA now recommends that pork be cooked to 145°F, meaning the cooked pork will be a little pink, and that's perfectly okay.)
+Place the breaded tenderloin on the baking rack and bake for 30 to 40 minutes, until the internal temperature is 145°F. (Please note that the USDA now recommends that pork be cooked to 145°F, meaning the cooked pork will be a little pink, and that's perfectly okay.)

 Remove the pork from the oven when done and let rest on the rack for 10 to 15 minutes while you make the sauce.

-Add one cup of cream, the mustard, salt, and pepper to the shallots.
+Add the cream, mustard, salt, and pepper to the shallots.
 Stir to combine and let come to a simmer.

 Simmer gently until slightly thickened, 2 to 3 minutes.
 Stir in 1 tablespoon of chopped parsley.
 Set aside until ready to serve.
 (If you need to reheat the sauce to serve and it has thickened up, loosen it with a little water while you reheat.)